-SMA Healthcare’s Speakers Bureau offers presentations to the community on topics ranging from SMA Healthcare services as a whole, specific programming, and/or behavioral health issues.
+SMA Healthcare’s Speakers Bureau offers presentations to the community on topics ranging from SMA Healthcare services as a whole, to specific programming, and/or behavioral health issues.
 The SMA Healthcare Speakers Bureau was established to inform and educate the community about mental health issues, substance abuse trends, and the wide spectrum of services SMA Healthcare provides, in addition to how to access them.
-The SMA Healthcare Speakers Bureau is composed of professionals who represent the organization at civic, professional, educational and other community events.
+The SMA Healthcare Speakers Bureau is composed of professionals who represent the organization at civic, professional, educational, and other community events.

-The SMA Speakers Bureau is a free service to our community, however some travel expenses may be involved for presentations outside our four-county service area.
+The SMA Speakers Bureau is a free service to our community, however, some travel expenses may be involved for presentations outside our four-county service area.
 SMA Healthcare will work with you to identify the topic and speaker that best fits the needs of your audience.

 Recommended/available topics include:

-Please note that we will do our best to support any requests, but due to speaker schedules we cannot guarantee all requests will be filled.
+Please note that we will do our best to support any requests, but due to speaker schedules, we cannot guarantee all requests will be filled.

 No. Speakers made available through SMA Healthcare do this as part of their official duties.
 Employees do not receive an honorarium (or another fee).

 You should submit your request 4-6 weeks in advance.
-Because our speakers have full-time jobs, they must have adequate advance time to work out their schedule.
+Because our speakers have full-time jobs, they must have adequate advance time to work out their schedules.
 This also allows us to prepare for any special requests pertaining to the topic to be presented.

-If you request a speaker outside of our four-county service area (Volusia, Flagler, Putnam and St. Johns Counties), you or your organization would be responsible for travel expenses incurred (i.e., mileage).
+If you request a speaker outside of our four-county service area (Volusia, Flagler, Putnam, and St. Johns Counties), you or your organization would be responsible for travel expenses incurred (i.e., mileage).

 Our Family Education Program provides 12 educational sessions for family members.
 The family education program describes how addiction impacts the entire family and offers assistance.
 The goal is to provide information and guidance to families struggling to cope with the family impact of addictive disease.